timathom/EBSCO-Linked-Data-Training/content/markdown/day_1/lesson_2/exercises_with_rdf_and_turtle.md

 1. Explore the [Schema.org](https://schema.org/) vocabulary and see what types of entities and properties are defined there.

-2. List five possible "triple templates" in the table above, using classes that can be related to each other as subject and object.
+2. List five possible "triple templates" in a table like the one above, using classes that can be related to each other as subject and object.

 **Related information**